 This flashlight has a bulls-spot beam, which projects a focused beam of light that makes it perfect for seeing things at a distance.

 Pros: With this flashlight, you can shift between a wide flood beam or spot mode with transition halo at varying distances and brightness.
-The flashlight operates on both rechargeable and alkaline batteries so you never lose power.
-It’s got a durable aluminum body for a one-meter drop protection.
+The flashlight operates on both USB-rechargeable and alkaline batteries so you never lose power.
+It’s got a durable aluminum body for one-meter drop protection.

 Cons: Some say it has trouble holding a charge.